Colorado Fall Colors Photography Workshop - SOLD OUT!!

 The sun rises at approximately 7AM and sets at 7PM, making for early mornings and late nights.
 Departure time in the morning could be as early as 4:30AM and we may not arrive back in Telluride until after 10PM.
 We will do our best to make sure we have a good meal before setting out for the evening.
 Temperatures can range from 20 degrees in the mornings to 80 degrees during the day, so be sure to pack layers, a warm coat, rain jacket or wind shell, under layers, water resistant hiking boots/shoes, hats, gloves and hand warmers.
 A headlamp will also come in handy.

-Physical difficulty is easy to moderately strenuous.
+Physical difficulty is easy to moderate.
 We will be at a high elevation to start out (Telluride sits at 8750 feet) and may drive or hike to higher elevations.
-It is important for participants to be in good physical health.
-While many locations will be a short distance from a parking lot, there is a possibility for longer hikes with an elevation gain of a thousand feet.
+While many locations will be a short distance from a parking lot, there is a possibility for some hikes with an elevation gain of a thousand feet.

 We will be traveling the rugged, bumpy dirt roads in Ryan's 10 passenger van throughout the workshop.
 Carpooling or driving yourself is also an option.
 Transportation to and from Telluride is not included, so if you intend to explore the area on your own, a 4WD is recommended.